 Each bridge in Vilnius has its own stainless steel sculpture installed beneath it as part of a project to commemorate the 20th anniversary of the restoration of Lithuanian independence (Lithuania has so many anniversaries it can get confusing).
 The “Ray-Spear” is a 20-metre javelin sticking at a slight angle out of the White Bridge.
 I like some of the sculptures but not the official explanations for them.
 Instead, I prefer to imagine that Zeus angrily hurled his thunderbolt down to earth where it landed on a humble little pedestrian footbridge in Vilnius (rather than, say, a farm in Kansas).
 Why was Zeus so angry?
 No one knows for sure.
 Some say he was outraged at the low wages and high cost of living.
 Others say he had been spurned by a pretty supermarket cashier by the name of Birutė.
 Or perhaps the swan stuck in the frozen river encircled by hungry crows is his beloved Leda (Zeus threw his thunderbolt to free her but mistimed it by 6 years – a blink of an eye to him!)

 Hollywood tries to manufacture myth (it has had a few laughable stabs at Zeus) using expensive special effects and words like “hero” and “epic” but it seldom rings true.
 Myth, by which I mean a story that taps into and resonates with a cosmic frequency, and which does not merely pitch symbolic good versus nominal evil, remains stubbornly dormant in our desolate culture.
 This is sad, even a tad tragic.
 Instead, we fumble through life doing psychic battle with inhuman Christian norms of moral behaviour, we vainly seek salvation in whatever form confers it on us (such as a voluptuously shaped bottle).
 Roberto Calasso wrote of the age of the Greek heroes: “Existence was beyond salvation.
 Life: something incurable, to be accepted for what it was, in all its malice and splendour.”
-Just as the swan is frozen in crystallized time, we remain stuck in the dark ages when it comes to being healthily, honestly, mythically human.
+Just as the swan is frozen in crystallised time, we remain stuck in the dark ages when it comes to being healthily, honestly, mythically human.

 There is a sign on every bridge in Vilnius whose purpose is to try and deter people from jumping.
 Lithuania has long been a world leader in suicide: it currently has the highest rate in Europe and the fifth highest in the world.
 The sign reads: “There are people who CARE about YOU.
 Free emotional support helpline.”
 This is followed by a “hope” line number that YOU can call “day and night.”
-The sign even uses the less formal tu instead of jūs (second person plural), which is commonly used when addressing strangers.
+The sign even uses the less formal tu instead of jūs (third person plural), which is commonly used when addressing strangers.
 It is good.
 The sign is there.
 But it is not buoyant.
 It will not keep people afloat with hope in the slipstreams and crosscurrents and vortices of nonsense on dry land.

 How is any sensitive, reasonably intelligent person supposed to get by in a world as glib, vacuous, duplicitous and philosophically barren as this?
 J was recently describing how her former German colleagues would constantly “laugh like hyenas”.
 I knew painfully well what she meant.
 In England you have to quip, chitchat and riposte your way through the working day: it felt so alien and exhausting that I struggled to form a facial reaction to it (as tu knows, I can’t smile insincerely).
 There is such intense social pressure to be outwardly upbeat that just getting through a day leaves you psychically drained.
 The world has become so trite that misery, which is a socially engineered iteration of far subtler states of discontentment, is explained away by crude external agency (drugs, poverty, bad luck) rather than mined for the rich vein of truth it contains.
 I remember going to see Scenes from a Marriage when I was 19 at an empty cinema in Boston.
 A man breaks down in front of his wife in their bedroom.
 He convulses with tears as he tells her how unbearable life is for him.
 I sat there and wept in gratitude at this (somewhat stagey) recognition of humanity in all its unbearable complexity and contradictoriness.